 Yes, a lobster can regenerate its limbs, and the process is known as reflex amputation or autotomy.
 Lobsters discard their legs as a survival phenomenon and regenerate them.
 They can regenerate claws, legs, and antennae as they have a primitive nervous system and differential sensitivity to pain.
 However, it takes a long time, i.e. about five years, for a pound of lobster to regenerate its lost claw.

-18. You Can Make Golf Balls Out Of Lobster’s Shells:
+18. Can You Make Golf Balls Out Of A Lobster’s Shells?

 In the colonial times, prisoners and poor servants used to eat lobsters as they were inexpensive and available in plenty.
 Also, people used to find them tasteless.
-However, today people make a variety of cuisines by cooking lobsters, enjoy eating them, and it’s no more a poor man’s food.
+However, today, people make various recipes by cooking lobsters, and it’s no longer a poor man’s food.

 Lobsters carry a high nutritional value.
 Their meat is a rich source of proteins, for a cup of meat provides you about 28 grams of proteins.
-Also, lobsters have omega-3 fatty acids that boost your cardiovascular health.
+Also, lobsters have omega-3 fatty acids that boost cardiovascular health when included in the diet.
 Just three and a half ounces of lobster meat without butter offers you 96 calories and two grams of fats that prevent you from putting on weight and help you stay in shape.

 Lobsters can survive up to 100 years.
 However, a significant number of them have a short lifespan as they end up in the fishing nets trap.

-- Baby lobsters swim at the water surfaces for initial 25 days.
+- Baby lobsters swim at the water surfaces for an initial 25 days.

 - Young lobsters shed their hard shells about ten times in the initial year while growing.